 It is important that this section is completed accurately and submitted by the appropriate individuals in order for your application to be reviewed.
 If you have any questions about this requirement or need assistance, please feel free to reach out.

-- First and Second Choice: Please select both a first and a second choice for your preferred campus.
-We will initially process your application based on your first choice.
+• First and Second Choice: Please select both a first choice and a second choice campus.